 - Macbook Pro

-What are the symptoms of "Call Apple Support" scam on your Mac?
+What Are The Symptoms of "Call Apple Support" scam On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: